sympiler/sympiler.github.io/sympiler_docs/docs/citation.md

 ```

+### Sparse Fusion

- If you want to compare with fusion techniques in Sympiler, please cite:
+ If you want to compare with fusion techniques in Sympiler, please cite one of the following:

 ```
 @inproceedings{cheshmi22fusion,